Decentralized Optimization over Time-Varying Row-Stochastic Digraphs: Experiment Details and Supplementary Experiments

-For experiments with real data, we choose the UCI machine learning dataset ``Human Activity Recognition Using Smartphones'', whose URL is \url{https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones}.
+In our experiments of logistic regression with synthetic date, we chose $n=10,d=30,S=1000,\sigma_h=0.1$.
+For experiments with real data, we choose the UCI machine learning dataset ``Human Activity Recognition Using Smartphones\footnote{\url{https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones}}''.
 We divided the dataset into 10 subsets, and chose the class id 1 as the response variable.